WafaaWardah/SQ-AST/readme.md

 ### Download Weights
 The weight .pth files can be downloaded from [here](https://tubcloud.tu-berlin.de/s/rik9dQaR66R8w5A).
 There are 5 of them for each dimension.
 Download and save them in the same directory as the run_predict.py script.

+After the SQ-AST model was published in Interspeech 2025, the model was further trained on new datasets.
+This produced the improved weights that have been evaluated by it ITU-T SG12 Q9 and approved for standardizat.
+These improved weights can be downloaded [here](https://tubcloud.tu-berlin.de/s/K9owXP3Fnj4pnJg).
+Note: the coloration weight file is the same as there was no further improvement.

 ## Running Predictions

 You can run prediction for either one .wav file or for all .wav files in a directory.
 You can also select if you want to only predict some dimensions to save compute time.